CatalogueOfLife/checklistbank/COL-WORKFLOW.md

 Note: Blocking decisions can also be applied in the assembly tree view on the right side.
 All other decisions need to be placed in the workbench

-## Species estimates
-Use `Catalogue/Assembly/ModifyTree` to modify estimates

 ### Assembly Sync
 Either sync a single sector in the `Catalogue/Assembly/AttachSectors` view or sync all sectors of a given dataset in the `Dataset/Sectors` page
 Follow the sync progress in the `Catalogue/Assembly/AttachSectors`assembly page.
 If sync errors exist please see the `Secotr Sync` view and its links to Kibana logs

+## Species Estimates
+Use `Catalogue/Assembly/ModifyTree` to modify estimates

 ## Export to AC